SOMYAKALA13/SOMYAKALA13/README.md

 I'm an aspiring Data Analyst who genuinely enjoys pulling apart messy datasets and finding the story inside them.
-I work with Python, SQL, and Power BI — and I'm always building something new to get better.
+I work with Python, SQL, and Power BI, Tableau — and I'm always building something new to get better.

 I'm currently looking for **data analyst internships** where I can contribute, learn fast, and do real work.